Brian Wong

 Brian Wong (born April 14, 1991) is a Canadian Internet entrepreneur.
 In 2010, Wong co-founded Kiip (pronounced "keep"), a company offering a mobile app rewards platform through which computer game players would receive real-world rewards from brands and companies for in-game achievements.

-He was replaced as Kiip CEO in March 2019 after being indicted for sexual assault.

 Early life and education

 Wong was born and raised in Vancouver, British Columbia, to parents of Hong Kong descent.
 His father was an accountant and his mother was a nurse.
-He received his high school diploma at the age of 14 after twice skipping two grades at the University Transition Program at the University of British Columbia (UBC).
+He received his high school diploma at the age of 14, after twice skipping two grades at the University Transition Program at the University of British Columbia (UBC).
 Wong received a bachelor's degree from UBC at the age of 18.
 While at university, Wong launched his first company, FollowFormation, which Mashable called "the easiest way to follow the top Twitterers by subject matter or topic."
 One of his most recent ventures, Kiip, made him one of the youngest internet entrepreneurs to raise venture capital.

 In 2010, Wong worked in business development for the news aggregator Digg, leading the development and release of the Digg Android Mobile App.
 Soon after a joining and after a disastrous redesign, Digg had a round of corporate layoffs.
 Wong was let go after five months, an experience that eventually led to him opening his own business.